This bold demonstration of support…

 • SIGN the petition to challenge The Willits Bypass highway project which is destroying 86 acres of wetlands, and more.

-• READ the latest news on Caltran’s environmental harm, lack of permits, and the efforts to minimize their damage, HERE.
+• READ about Caltran’s environmental damage, lack of permits, and the efforts to minimize their damage, HERE.

 SEPT.
 23, 2013 ABC-TV News Story: After months of permit compliance failures, Caltrans is called to task by Army Corps of Engineers in destruction of federally protected wetlands: